Developing-Apologist/shared-layouts/README.md

 - ✅ Optional "Work in Progress" badge
 - ✅ Dynamic copyright year
 - ✅ Consistent styling with navbar

-### Base Layout (`base.njk`)
-- ✅ Unified data-driven configuration
-- ✅ Includes both navbar and footer components
-- ✅ Tailwind CSS integration
-- ✅ SEO meta tags support
-- ✅ Open Graph tags
-- ✅ Content block for page-specific content
-- ✅ Additional head and scripts blocks

-## Migration Guide

-### From Website Layout
-1. Replace the hardcoded `site_data` object with your configuration
-2. Update the layout path to use the shared layout
-3. Remove any duplicate navbar/footer includes

-### From Blog/Talks Layout
-1. Create a `site_data` object with your site configuration
-2. Update the layout path to use the shared layout
-3. Move hardcoded navigation to the `nav_links` array

 ## Customization